nomadyus/dotfiles/README.md

 # dotfiles
-A collection of scripts and code snippets used to set up my development environment and profiles.
+A collection of scripts and code snippets used to set up and startup my development environment and profiles.

 ## tl;dr
 ```